narupixel/CP2-GUI---CR3/README.md

 - Password reset functionality with secure token generation
 - Session tracking for authenticated users throughout the application

+## Security Implementation

+The application employs several security measures to protect user credentials:

+### Password Security
+- **Hashing Algorithm**: SHA-256 is used for password hashing
+- **Salt Implementation**: Each user account has a unique random salt
+- **Storage Format**: Both hashed passwords and salts are Base64-encoded in the UserAccounts.csv file

+### Login Security
+- Failed login attempts are tracked internally
+- Accounts are temporarily locked after 5 consecutive failed attempts
+- Password reset functionality is available for account recovery

+The SHA-256 algorithm was chosen for its balance of security strength, standard compliance, and implementation simplicity.
+While specialized password hashing algorithms like BCrypt provide additional security features, SHA-256 with proper salting offers strong protection against common password attacks while maintaining code simplicity (less setup in parameters, easier to understand).

 ## Usage Guide

 ### Login